Volument data model

 The AIDA model changes the way you do analytics.
 You no longer need to handpick custom metrics that are specific to your business.
 You no longer need to build a custom infrastructure or hire dedicated people to deal with your “unique” requirements.

 Volument is a simple, all-round solution for conversion optimization that helps marketers, designers, and developers build interesting and desireable products.
+Volument is the first one to apply AIDA funnel into the world of web analytics.

 One significant difference in Volument and other analytics tools is how Volument tracks data.
 Instead of studying individual data points on a time range, Volument collects all visitor activity starting from the very first touch with the product, and pushes all the events on a time-series as follows: